 Writing in the Washington Post on 2 November, Turkish President Recep Tayyip Erdogan declared it had been established that Khashoggi "was killed in cold blood by a death squad" and "that his murder was premeditated".

 "Yet there are other, no less significant questions whose answers will contribute to our understanding of this deplorable act" he added.
 "Where is Khashoggi's body?
 Who is the 'local collaborator' to whom Saudi officials claimed to have handed over Khashoggi's remains?
 Who gave the order to kill this kind soul?
 Unfortunately, the Saudi authorities have refused to answer those questions."

 Mr Erdogan said he knew the order to kill Khashoggi "came from the highest levels of the Saudi government", but that he did "not believe for a second that King Salman, the custodian of the holy mosques, ordered the hit".

-Prince Mohammed's former aides were accused of "instigating a premeditated murder with the intent of [causing] torment through fiendish instinct".
+Prince Mohammed's two former aides were accused of "instigating a premeditated murder with the intent of [causing] torment through fiendish instinct".
 The others were charged with carrying out "a premeditated murder with the intent of [causing] torment through fiendish instincts".

 What did the UN investigation find?